Gussie Moran

-Gertrude Augusta "Gussie" Moran (September 8, 1923 – January 16, 2013) was an American tennis player who was active in the late 1940s and 1950s.
+Gertrude Augusta "Gussie" (or "Gussy") Moran (September 8, 1923 – January 16, 2013) was an American tennis player who was active in the late 1940s and 1950s.
 Her highest US national tennis ranking was 4th.
 She was born in Santa Monica, California and died in Los Angeles, California, aged 89.

 Early life and amateur tennis career

-Moran's father (who died in 1960) was a sound technician and electrician at Universal Studios, and possibly because of his connections, Moran worked as an extra in a few movies of the 1940s; and her tennis groups occasionally enjoyed weekly Sunday soirees at Charlie Chaplin's mansion.
-Their friendship was so close that Chaplin hosted a party for Gussy when she got engaged.
+Moran's father (who died in 1960) was a sound technician and electrician at Universal Studios, and possibly because of his connections, Moran worked as an extra in a few movies of the 1940s; her tennis groups occasionally enjoyed weekly Sunday soirees at Charlie Chaplin's mansion.
+Their friendship was so close that Chaplin hosted a party for Moran when she got engaged.
 When Moran was 17, their family was informed that her older brother had been declared missing in action in World War II.
 She was devastated by the news, and soon went to work at the nearby Douglas Aircraft Company, helping to assemble airplanes for the war effort.
 She also joined USO tours to California hospitals and military bases.

 Moran entered several amateur tennis tournaments in California in her early career.
 In March 1949, she defeated Nancy Chaffee in straight sets in the final of the US Indoor Championships singles event, played at the Seventh Regiment Armory in New York.
 She also won the doubles title, partnering Marjorie Gladman, and the mixed doubles event, together with Pancho Gonzales.